lozeone/drupal8_noty/README.md

 [
-  'type'    => 'alert',     // string - The Noty type (alert, success, error, warning, info) 'timeout' => 3000,        // int - The amount of time in millieseconds the message will stay on the screen 'layout'  => 'topCenter', // string - The position of the mesage ]
+  'type'    => 'alert',     // string - The Noty type (alert, success, error, warning, info) 'timeout' => 3000,        // int - The amount of time in millieseconds the message will stay on the screen 'layout'  => 'topCenter', // string - The position of the message ]
 ```